 - How can new political leaders use these mechanisms to enrich rather than to undermine democratic values and representative institutions?

-The panel will offer different perspectives—politicians, activists, academics—from Sweden, Switzerland and the United Kingdom:
+The panel offered different perspectives—politicians, activists, academics—from Sweden, Switzerland and the United Kingdom:

 Christian Holm Barenfeld (Sweden, Member of Parliament, The Moderate Party)